top of page

 Yes!

-As you enrol in our HICAT Practitioner Training Course through us you are eligible to apply for a TOTUM PRO (formerly NUS Extra – National Union of Students) Student Discount card.
+As you enrol on either of our courses you are eligible to apply for a TOTUM PRO (formerly NUS Extra – National Union of Students) Student Discount card.

 Please know that Devine-Creative does not benefit from promoting TOTUM, but we think if there are savings to be had you ought to know about them!